 Policy language is typically a guiding principle.
-The US Constitution is a great example of policy.
-It prescribes ideals that may or may not stand the test of time and it’s open to interpretation.
-There are hundreds of thousands of laws that are rooted correctly or incorrectly within concepts found in the Constitution.
-I like to think of policy as a scaffolding or a blueprint, a tool that can be used to construct almost anything.
-Once policy is in place, it can be disseminated to tens or thousands of other people to serve as a guiding light for specifics that may be required in order to ensure objectives are met.
+The US Constitution is a great example of a policy.
+It prescribes ideals that may or may not stand the test of time, and it’s open to interpretation.
+There are hundreds of thousands of laws rooted correctly or incorrectly within concepts found in the Constitution.
+I like to think of policy as scaffolding or a blueprint, a tool that can be used to construct almost anything.
+Once the policy is in place, it can be disseminated to tens of thousands of other people to serve as a guiding light for specifics that may be required to ensure objectives are met.

 When have I drifted away from policy language?

 This is such an important question to ask yourself.
-I’ll be talking about my opinion based on my experiences, but I certainly would understand that some of my readers may disagree with me and I genuinely would be happy to listen and incorporate the thoughts of the community into my understanding.
+I’ll be talking about my opinion based on my experiences.
+Still, I certainly would understand that some of my readers may disagree with me, and I genuinely would be happy to listen and incorporate the community’s thoughts into my understanding.

 Documented security and privacy awareness training must be developed as part of the employee and contractor onboarding program.

 The above statement is a good example of policy language.
 It has a clear subject, “Documented security and privacy awareness training.”
 It has the definitive “must” to indicate that it’s required.
 It states the “when” as part of a process rather than specific dates.

 All employees and contractors are to receive HIPAA training through Udemy within two weeks of date of hire.
 Jane Smith is in charge of verifying that training was completed.
 The minimum acceptable score is 90%.